Trademark vs. Copyright: Everything You Need to KnowTrademark Law ResourcesTypes of TrademarksHow To Register A Trademark

 A company name or product name can be trademarked.
-For example, Apple is trademarked and so is iPhone.
-These are an important business asset.
-Controlling the mark and its use are important for a company's brand management.
+For example, Apple is trademarked and so is the iPhone.
+These are important business assets.
+Controlling the mark and its use is important for a company's brand management.
 A trademark is not automatic.
 Registering a trademark (or receiving the legal protections) requires two elements, distinctiveness and use.

 Distinctiveness means that it is unique enough to be closely associated with a particular product or company.
 This is often dependent upon context.
 For example, an apple cannot be trademarked but the Apple logo, which is an image of an apple, can be.
 The logo is an artistic representation, which is eligible for trademarking.

 Use simply means that to receive approval of a trademark application or win in an infringement case, you must prove that the trademark was in use.